 We need faith to believe that there is no storm that God cannot help us with.
 There is no situation we can find ourselves in where God is unable to deliver.

-b) to believe that He is able to deliver you.
+Instead of complaining about the situation to others as the Israelites did in the desert, we can turn to God and take our complaints directly to Him, as Moses did in times of trouble.
+We need to turn to God and ask for help, with faith that He is able to deliver.
 He might not deliver us out of the storm, but He can ALWAYS help us in the storm.
 And He will ultimately take us to where we need to be.

 He can be trusted.
 He is faithful.
 We can have faith.